New Tradition Recipe Rosemary Walnuts

 Health Benefits

 Cayenne is an and anti-irritant.
-It can ease aspirin-induced upset stomach, fights , and enhances athletic performance.
+It can ease aspirin-induced upset stomach, fights ulcers, and enhances athletic performance.
 Cayenne is a digestive aid.
 It stimulates the production of gastric juices, aids , and relieves gas.

 REFERENCE: